 There are lots of ways to value a business.
 Here are the primary components of value.

-Here is a simple and quick valuation method for an existing lifestyle business or micro business with revenues under $1 million dollars in revenue.
+Here is a simple and quick valuation method for an existing lifestyle business or micro business with revenues under $1 million.

 Here are several more specific valuation methods.

 I also summarized the 6 typical business valuation methods in the following paper.